stolostron/application-ui/tests/cypress/README.md

 #### Running Cypress Tests in a Docker Container

-1. Place an options.yaml file in /application-ui/, this is a configuration file that is used by the Docker container, the follow is an example:
+1. Create an options.yaml file in /application-ui/, this is a configuration file that is used by the Docker container, the following is an example:

        options:
        hub:
 	       name: multicloud-console
 	       baseDomain: definite-oarfish.dev06.red-chesterfield.com
 	       user: kubeadmin
 	       password: xxxxxxx
 	       idp: ocp

 2. From the /application-ui/ directory, run `make build-test-image` this will build the Docker container with the Cypress tests inside /application-ui/tests/
 3. Export the following environment variables:
 	- BROWSER (web browser to be used, optional, it will default to Chrome)